Resident Guide to Winter Weather

 Tips for shoveling:

-1. Shovel snow onto your property, not onto the road and sidewalks.
+1. Shovel snow onto your property, not the road or sidewalk.

-2. Clear storm drains of leaves and snow to prevent localized flooding.
+2. Clear storm drains to prevent localized flooding.

 Shovel Your Sidewalks Poster